 His recordings include the CD Operaperta Duo: Spanish Popular Songs, Venetian Boat Songs, Neapolitan Songs together with the Italian Soprano Elisa Ramon and – as a member of the former Manhattan Guitar Quartet- the CD Angelo Gilardino: A Salute from New York, produced in New York for the Italian label Bérben.

-Alessio serves as a Teaching Assistant and Associate Instructor at the University of California Riverside, where he teaches an array of classes in Basic Musical Concepts, Western Art Music, and Latin American Music.
+Alessio Olivieri is an Assistant Professor of Music History at the Glenn Korff School of Music, University of Nebraska – Lincoln, where he teaches an array of classes Western Art Music and Latin American Music.

-Previously, from 2014 to 2016, he served as Classical Guitar Instructor at the Edinboro University of Pennsylvania, teaching applied instrumental lessons and ensemble classes.
+Previously he served as Classical Guitar Instructor at Nebraska Wesleyan University and PennWest Edinboro University of Pennsylvania, teaching applied instrumental lessons and ensemble classes.

 He also leads an online private studio, teaching classical guitar, music history, and music appreciation to students of any age and level.